-Bogota, like many other places in the world, has a dry season and wet season.
-The best time the visit Bogota, is during the dry season which is from the months of December to February and then June through September.
-The rainiest months are the months of October, April, May and November.
+Bogota, like many other places in the world, has a dry season and a wet season.
+The best time the visit Bogota, is during the dry season which is from the months of December to February and then from June through September.
+The rainiest months are the months of October, April, May, and November.

 We explored Colombia for one month and we experienced very little to no rainfall during January and February.
 So our recommendation is to focus your trip around the dry months so all activities are open to you!

 What To Do In Bogota, Colombia